hapax/hapax.github.io/assets/reality.md

 The Renegade has just as many stories to tell as the Hunter.

-In a universe so much older, and larger, and stranger than anything the old myths prepared us for, we need a new set of stories to orient us.
+In a universe so much older, and larger, and stranger than anything the ancient myths prepared us for, we need a new set of stories to orient us.
 Science provides these stories and weaves them into the world. <!-- Science provides them.; it makes the universe full.-->
 It tells us that the force which drew the apple and hauls the earth, also swells the cosmos.